How to Grow Herbs in Containers

 Temperature

 Heat is another factor to consider.
 Temperatures that are too hot can dry your herbs and cause them to need more moisture.
-If you live in a hot climate, you may need to consider an indoor garden.
+If you live in a hot climate, you may need to consider growing your herbs either indoors or in a protected area outside.

 Fertilizer